Editors – in – Chief

 Jennifer Landels is the Managing Editor of Pulp Literature.
 She holds a BA in Mediaeval English Literature from UBC and may some day return to her doctorate in Arthurian Romance at University College London.
 She has been a freelance editor since 2003, and co-founded Pulp Literature Press in 2013.
 She is a frequent lecturer, blue penciller, and workshop facilitor at local writing events such as Write Vancouver, the Golden Ears Writers Lobby Nights, The Royal City Literary Arts Society, VCON, and the Creative Ink Festival where she was the 2017 keynote speaker.
 In addition to her literary activities she also teaches swordplay from horseback at Academie Duello and manages Red Colt Equestrian Farm Co-op.
 Her debut novel, Allaigna’s Song: Overture is due out in July 2017.

-Acquisitions editor Mel Anastasiou co-founded Pulp Literature magazine in 2013.
-She helps writers develop through structural editing with the magazine, in addition to her weekly writing tips on melanastasiou.wordpress.com, the popular ‘Writing Muse’ twitter feed, and through her non-fiction workbooks, The Writer’s Boon Companion: Thirty Days Toward and Extraordinary Volume, and The Writer’s Friend and Confidante.
-Her fiction includes Hertfordshire Pub Mysteries, the Monument Studio Mysteries, and the Stella Ryman Mysteries.
-In addition she is the chief illustrator for Pulp Literature and has produced two colouring books of renaissance-inspired artwork: Colouring Paradise and Dragon Rock.
+Mel is a senior acquisitions editor with Pulp Literature and co-founded Pulp Literature magazine in 2013.
+Mel helps writers develop through structural editing, an online writing tips column for the Pulp Literature homepage, the popular ‘Writing Muse’ twitter feed, and two workbooks, The Writer’s Boon Companion: Thirty Days Toward and Extraordinary Manuscript, and The Writer’s Friend and Confidante.
+Her fiction includes the Hertfordshire Pub Mysteries, the Monument Studio Mysteries, and the Stella Ryman Mysteries, the first volume of which series won a Literary Titan Gold book award and was longlisted for the Leacock Medal.

 Sue is a short story and novel writer who was part of the founding team for Pulp Literature, and one of her stories can be found in every issue.
 Sue has an MA in English Literature, but considers her experience as editor for the magazine to have been worth far more than any diploma.
 She invites (nay, challenges!) other writers to join the party and get their feet wet by volunteering for the magazine.

 Daniel Cowper is from Bowen Island, BC.
-After studying medieval literature, philosophy, and law in Vancouver, Manhattan, and Toronto, Daniel has returned to Bowen Island, where he is finishing his cabin with an eye to his wife’s comfort.
-Daniel’s poetry has appeared in the Literary Review of Canada, Prairie Fire, Vallum, CV2, Dalhousie Review, Freefall, the Hart House Review, and is forthcoming in Noise Anthology; his poetry chapbook, The God of Doors was a winner of Frog Hollow Press’s Second Chapbook Contest.
-His non-fiction has appeared in the Puritan’s Town Crier.
+After studying medieval literature, philosophy, and law in Vancouver, Manhattan, and Toronto, Daniel is building a cabin on Bowen Island.
+Daniel’s poetry has appeared in Arc Poetry, Literary Review of Canada, Prairie Fire, Vallum, and other reviews and anthologies in Canada, the US, and Ireland.
+Daniel is the author of The God of Doors, published in 2017 as co-winner of Frog Hollow Press’s Chapbook Contest, and Grotesque Tenderness, published in 2019 by McGill-Queen’s University Press.

 Janet Eastwood studied English, history, and editing before pursuing a Master of Arts in Children’s Literature at the University of British Columbia.
 In between editing manuscripts, she writes about children’s and young adult literature at The Book Wars, reviews for Canadian Materials, and keeps on plotting at a weekly writer’s circle.
 Janet has served on the Red Cedar Award Fiction Selection Committee for the past two years and hopes to make a third.